rmawatson/flutter_isolate/README.md

 ### Communicating between isolates

-To pass data between isolates, a ReceivePort should be created on your (parent) isolate with the corresponding SendPort sent via the isolate constructor:
+To pass data between isolates, a ReceivePort should be created on your (parent) isolate with the corresponding SendPort sent via the `spawn` method:

 ```